Emergency Preparedness

 Severe winter weather includes ice storms, blizzards, extreme cold, and other severe winter storms that pose a threat to life, property, or the environment, staying warm and safe can be a challenge.
 Winter storms can bring extreme temperatures, extended power failures, loss of communication services, and dangerous road conditions.
 To keep yourself and your loved ones safe, you should know how to prepare your home and your car before a winter storm hits.

-Listen to weather forecasts, check and restock your 72 hour emergency kit; make sure you have extra blankets, batteries, emergency food and water supply, etc. ready to go before the storm hits.
+Listen to weather forecasts, check and restock your emergency kit; make sure you have extra blankets, batteries, emergency food and water supply, etc. ready to go before the storm hits.
 Even though we can’t always predict extreme cold in advance, weather forecasts can sometimes give you several days of notice to prepare.
+Have an emergency car kit.

 • For older adults, keep an easy-to-read thermometer inside your home.
 If you or a loved one are over 65 years old, place an easy-to-read thermometer in an indoor location where you will see it frequently.
 Our ability to feel a change in temperature decreases with age.
 Older adults are more susceptible to health problems caused by cold.
 Check the temperature of your home often during the winter months.